Schwartz10/ethereum-casino/readme.md

 NOTE - tomorrow you need to reinstall metamask and remigrate contracts
 - if you shut down your blockchain and then load it back up again, metamask still thinks its working on the same blockchain so the transaction hashes are off
+- also write a function that gets called that calls the smart contract functions